nicolaseschneider/postgres-express-docker/README.md

 cd server && npm run test
   - runs the jest test suite currently built.
+  - currently really only tests to see if the database is working

 ## Other Info
 Because of the way docker caches the server image, you will need to rebuild after making changes locally,